 The Compensation Committee retains the right to exercise discretion to either increase or decrease a participant's annual cash bonus under the bonus program.
-As in recent years, the Compensation Committee did not exercise its discretion with regard to the cash bonuses to our executive officers in 2017, which were paid in accordance with the express terms of the plan.
-With respect to the cash bonuses paid under the plan, the Compensation Committee considered that the positive market reaction to the Company's cloud-based solutions, while having a temporary negative effect on revenues, was a positive achievement.
+As in recent years, the Compensation Committee did not exercise its discretion with regard to the cash bonuses to our executive officers in 2018, which were paid in accordance with the express terms of the plan.
+With respect to the cash bonuses paid under the plan, the Compensation Committee considered that the positive market reaction to the Company's cloud-based solutions was a positive achievement.